greenm01/vb4x/docs/vb4x_specs.md

 ## 5\.4 Space Combat

-Once Task Forces are formed for battle, combat commences in a series of rounds until one side is completely destroyed or manages a retreat.
+After Task Forces are formed for battle, combat commences in a series of rounds until one side is completely destroyed or manages a retreat.

-Combat action is simultaneous; all assets will have the opportunity to fire on enemy forces at least once, regardless of damage sustained during a round.
+Combat action is simultaneous; all squadrons have the opportunity to fire on enemy forces at least once, regardless of damage sustained during a round.

-In the first combat round only, both empires will roll on the Battle Stations Preparedness Table listed in 5.1.
-The result will be applied as a die roll modifier when rolling for the CER in *round one only*.
+In the first combat round only, both players roll on the Battle Stations Preparedness Table listed in 5.1.
+The result is applied as a die roll modifier when rolling for the CER in *round one only*.

-At the beginning of each combat round, Empires add up the total AS of their remaining squadrons.
+At the beginning of each combat round, players add up the total AS of their remaining squadrons.
 The total value is then modified by the following:

-Each empire will roll a die in accordance with The Space Combat Results Table (Exhibit A) to determine their CER, applying modifiers.
+Players roll a die in accordance with The Space Combat Results Table to determine their CER, applying modifiers.

-The CER multiplied by AS represents the number of hits received by the enemy.
+The CER multiplied by AS represents the number of enemy hits.

 **Die Roll Modifiers**

-- Battle Stations Preparedness Table (round one only)
+- Battle Stations Preparedness Table

-- Functional Scouts (**\+1)**
+- Scouts (**\+1 max)**

-- Homeworld planetary shields (**\-2)** (to the enemy's roll, all rounds)
+- Homeworld shields (**\-2 to the opposing player's roll)**

-Empires receiving hits will decide which of their own squadrons are crippled or destroyed.
+Players receiving hits will decide which of their squadrons are crippled or destroyed.
 Crippled squadrons reduce their AS by multiplying by 0.5, rounded up the nearest whole number.
 Destroyed squadrons are no longer a factor and the Task Force loses their associated die roll modifiers (e.g. Scouts).

-All hits are be applied, although some hits may be ineffective if a squadron’s DS blocks it.
+All hits are applied, although some hits may be ineffective if a squadron’s DS blocks it.

 In computer moderated play, the algorithm will apply damage to squadrons with the lowest AS in order to sustain maximum offensive power for the Task Force.
 Die roll modifiers are a factor in the calculation.